mmungekar/VoogaSalad/design/DESIGN.md

 **Game Data**

 The Game Data consists of Loading and Saving modules to separate the logic behind each task.
-We supply to other classes the `saveGame` and `loadGame` methods that are in the `GameSaver.java` and `LoadGame.java` respectively.
+We supply to other classes the `saveGame` and `loadGame` methods that are in the `GameData` class, which uses the same named methods from `GameSaver.java` and `LoadGame.java` respectively.
 These classes each use several other classes to help complete the serialization and parsing/unserializing process.
 Specifically, these modules each use the `EntityConverter` object, which implements the `Converter` interface provided by xStream.
 Here, entities are converted to valid XML and entities are created from XML.
 The format is consistent with xStream.
 We also use the specific `GameXMLFactory` to create the XML files and classes like the `LevelSaver`.

 ## Example Games